Performing a Data Recovery

 When performing a data recovery with GetDataBack we recommend that you proceed as follows:

 Install GetDataBack on a healthy Windows machine without the drive attached you want to recover from.
 Make sure you have sufficient space on the "good drive" for storing the recovered data.
 You also can store the recovered data to a LAN if have access to one.
-The machine you are running GetDataBack Simple on can have any of the following operating systems: Windows XP, Vista, Windows 7, Windows 8, Windows 10.
-Classic GetDataBack for FAT and GetDataBack for NTFS also run under Windows95/98/ME, Windows NT, and W2K.
+The machine you are running GetDataBack Simple on can have any of the following operating systems: Windows Vista, Windows 7, Windows 8, Windows 10.
+Classic GetDataBack for FAT and GetDataBack for NTFS also run under Windows95/98/ME, Windows NT, W2K, and XP.

 Shut down the computer and attach the drive you want to recover from ("bad drive") as a 2nd drive.
 Make sure it is recognized correctly by the BIOS when starting up the computer.